pengzhi1998/academic-kickstart/content/project/3D Printed Catamaran/index.md

 # Background
 China has thousands of miles of lakes and rivers, but it is still a country that is extremely short of water.
-More than 400 of 600 cities in China are short of water, and two-third of cities have inadequate water supplies.
-Such a lack of water, the reason, water pollution is the chief culprit.
+More than two-third of cities have inadequate water supplies.
+Water pollution is the chief culprit for that.
 Facing with such a severe water pollution, we came up with an economical solution to deal with that -- the surface cleaner , which is called **Xcavenger**.

+# Video
 <video src="./Xcavenger.mp4" controls="controls" width="640" height="320" autoplay="autoplay">
 Your browser does not support the video tag.
 </video>